rabbitmq/rabbitmq-website/site/tutorials/tutorial-one-python.md

 ------------
 ### (using the pika 0.10.0 Python client)

-In this part of the tutorial we'll write two small programs in Elixir; a producer (sender) that sends a single message, and a consumer (receiver) that receives messages and prints them out.
+In this part of the tutorial we'll write two small programs in Python; a producer (sender) that sends a single message, and a consumer (receiver) that receives messages and prints them out.
 It's a "Hello World" of messaging.